Azure/c-build-tools/pipeline_templates/README.md

 1. Use a submodule of c-build-tools and specify that path
 2. Checkout the c-build-tools repo in the yaml and specify the path as `$(Build.SourcesDirectory)/repo_name`

-The second step requires the following snippet near where the `checkout: self` line is:
+The second option requires the following snippet near where the `checkout: self` line is:

 ```yaml
   steps:
   - checkout: c_build_tools
 ```

+Note that in this case the variable `$(Build.SourcesDirectory)` will not point to the "self" repository code anymore.
+See [Predefined Variables](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml) for notes.